Grey Duck Garlic

 Garlic growing is a little more unpredictable in warm climates.
 Some varieties require more vernalization than others.
 Softnecks, like Thermadrone, don’t need much at all which is why they are preferred in Southern climates.
 It is worthwhile trying a garlic variety more than one year.

 Garlic varieties that have grown well for Southern growers:

-*Many of our Southern customers have reported success with these varieties.
-However, if you are in the deep South or a really hot microclimate you may want to go with a softneck such as Thermadrone as your main garlic and experiment with the hardnecks.
+Many of our Southern customers have reported success with these varieties.
+However, if you are in the deep South, a hot and humid coastal climate or a really hot microclimate you may want to go with a softneck such as Thermadrone or Lorz Italian as your main garlic and just experiment with the hardnecks.
 In years when the summer is extremely hot very early in the spring hardnecks will not do well.
 Please take your climate into account.